anoma/namada/documentation/specs/src/economics/public-goods-funding.md

 }
 ```
 The mechanism for these transfers will be implemented in `finalize-block.rs`, which will send the addresses their respective amounts each end-of-epoch.
+Further, the following transactions:
+- add (recipient, amount) to cPgfRecipients (inserts the pair into the hashset above)
+- remove recipient from cPgfRecipients (removes the address and corresponding amount pair from the hashset above)
-Further, the following transactions should be added in order to ease the management of cPGF recipients.
+ should be added in order to ease the management of cPGF recipients.

 ```rust
 impl addRecipient for cPgfRecipients

 impl remRecipient for cPgfRecipients
 ```

+### End of Term Summary

+At the end of each term, the council is encouraged to submit a "summary"  which describes the funding decisions the councils have made and their reasoning for these decisions.
+This summary will act as an assessment of the council and will be the primary document on the basis of which governance should decide whether to re-elect the council.

 ## Addresses
 Governance adds 1 internal address: